 To be honest, I had never heard of Kaohsiung until I started planning our trip to Taiwan.
 Turns out Kaohsiung is the second largest city in Taiwan!
 Almost 3 million people live in Kaohsiung and its port is the largest harbor in Taiwan.
 Because we could catch a cheap flight from Malaysia to Kaohsiung, this is where we started our 1 month trip around Taiwan.

 Wondering what to do in Kaohsiung?
-So was I, Kaohsiung is not a very well-known destination but after 3 days of exploring I can say from personal experience the city has much to offer!
+So was I, Kaohsiung is not a very well-known destination but after 3 days of exploring I can say from personal experience the city has a lot to offer!
 In the map below you find all the places we visited during the 3 days we spent in the city.

 I marked the highlights of Kaohsiung, the Airbnb we stayed at, places to eat delicious food and transport info (airport, MRT, bicycles and more).
-Hopefully this post will help you plan your trip to Kaohsiung and make the most of your visit!
+Hopefully this post will help you decide where to go in Kaohsiung and make the most of your trip!

 Kaohsiung 3 day itinerary: map & highlights